 Women are getting better at weaponizing support.
 In China, the “SHE CAN” project kicked off with a webinar series supporting entrepreneurs to address the impacts of the pandemic and build their resilience.

 And while the pandemic reshaped markets, it also encouraged new opportunities to present themselves.
 It transformed fashion retail, fragmented markets, made digital platforms and cross-border e-commerce more imperative than before.
 Women entrepreneurs were quick to show they had the right digital mindset and skills to meet rapidly evolving consumer

 The beginning of the end, or the end of the beginning?

-It’s hard to say therefore whether the early seeds of progress reported on here signpost the beginning of the end of male business leadership domination, or the early shoot signs of a new era of business when women leaders are no longer a statistical abnormality.
+It’s hard to say whether the early seeds of progress reported here signpost the beginning of a new era of business, where women leaders are no longer a statistical abnormality.
 We can only hope that success stories like Workspend chart a course for future women-led startups to follow.

 ABOUT THE AUTHOR

 Ian Tomlin is a management consultant and writer on the subject of enterprise computing and organizational design.
 He serves on the Workspend Management Team.
 Ian has written several books on the subject of digital transformation, cloud computing, social operating systems, codeless applications development, business intelligence, data science, office security, customer data platforms, vendor management systems, Managed Service Provisioning (MSP), customer experience, and organizational design.
 He can be reached via LinkedIn or Twitter.